Noi’s Book

 A CHILD OF THE RICE FIELDS: RECIPES FROM NOI’S LAO KITCHEN

-Noi is delighted to announce the publication of her first book, A Child of the Rice Fields: Recipes from Noi’s Lao Kitchen.
-It stands as the most important and comprehensive book on Lao cuisine – a treasure trove of flavours that remain little known, even within Southeast Asia.
+Our first book, A Child of the Rice Fields: Recipes from Noi’s Lao Kitchen stands as the most important and comprehensive book on Lao cuisine – a treasure trove of flavours that remain little known, even within Southeast Asia.

 The book has been shortlisted in two categories, ‘Asian’ and ‘Food Heroes’ in the Gourmand World Cookbook Awards which will be held in Lisbon, Portugal in June 2025.
 This will help put Lao cuisine in the spotlight on the global stage!